KIDLY

 And finally, even if you're a routine ninja, try not to get totally hung up on your regular schedule down to the last minute.
 Babies and kids can sense when you’re stressed and if things don’t go quite to plan for a couple of days, it won’t be the end of the world.
 If anything, the kids'll be pleased to get back to their familiar surroundings when they get home and will sleep like angels.
 Or that’s the theory!

+We hope there's some stuff in here that might smooth your travels this Yuletide.
 And remember, if you need any more guidance, our Live Chat Team is here to help, from 9am to 5pm, Monday to Friday.
 Just hit that purple button, bottom right....

 Oh, and Merry Christmas!